rmzelle/ref-extractor/README.md

 ## Licensing

-This repository is released under the MIT license, with the exception of the [modified mammoth.js](https://github.com/rmzelle/mammoth.js) library used to parse .docx Word documents, which is released under the BSD-2-Clause license used by the original [mammoth.js](https://github.com/mwilliamson/mammoth.js) library by Michael Williamson.
+This repository is released under the MIT license.